 How to Teach

-1- Demonstrate the move while giving a brief explanation (great teaching keeps people moving)
+1- Demonstrate a move while giving a brief explanation (great teaching keeps people moving)

 2- Provide specific feedback during or immediately after the performance.
 You can view this at 2X speed Video

 People love to know when they are doing it right.
 Pay close attention and shape their performance with positive reinforcement; so as soon as they do it right say great, that is it, excellent!
 This gives them a clear path to success and makes learning fun.
 Assist them if they can't make a move on their own.
 Repeatedly ask if their boots hurt, or if they are cold.